 - Influencers etc.

 At least those channels should be covered, whatever your product is.
 You should spend more time distributing your content, not creating it.
-It is also quite wise to adjust a specific strategy for every particular channel, and, if possible, even create different pieces of content for different channels.
-It is also wise to approach influencers and potential customers when working with social media.
-If you work for the only channel, you might, as well, do absolutely nothing.
+It is also quite wise to adjust a specific strategy for every particular channel, and, if possible, create different pieces of content for different channels.
+Besides, approach influencers and potential customers when working with social media.
+Remember, a single channel is never enough.

 Mistake 6: Producing poor content